surniaulula/wpsso/readme.txt

 * **New Features**
 	* None.
 * **Improvements**
-	* Updated the All In One SEO plugin options conflict detection.
+	* Updated plugin conflict detection for All In One SEO v4.
 	* Moved customization of image sizes to the Premium version.
 * **Bugfixes**
 	* None.